arcnovus/wet-boew-x/README.md

 ## 🚨🚨 DISCLAIMER 🚨🚨

 **The contents of this repo are in use at several Government of Canada departments;
-however, they remains independent, experimental, open source projects that are not officially supported or endorsed by the Government of Canada at this time.
+however, this remains independent, experimental, open source projects that are not officially supported or endorsed by the Government of Canada at this time.
 Use at your own risk.**